 DETERMINANT INDICATOR SCORE COMMENTS Infrastructure and Technology 17.
-Can the building withstand the impacts of a hazard in its current condition?[YES = 1; NO = 0] 1 Buildings are in generally fair condition.
+Can the building withstand the impacts of a hazard in its current condition?
+[YES = 1; NO = 0] 1 The general conclusion is that the school (in its present state) is in generally good condition although there are areas in need of repairs as outlined in the costed action plan in Section 8.
+However, depending on the severity of the event e.g. during an extreme wind event such as a hurricane, the timber structures may pose a hazard as they can become projectiles and cause severe damage to neighbouring structures.
 18. Have school buildings/plant been repaired or retrofitted to the building code?[YES = 1; NO = 0] 0 ARE THERE ANY EXISTING BARRIERS TO ADAPTATION?
 Physical/ Ecological/ Climate 19.
 Physical or ecological limits?
 E.g. Does the landscape/physical location/age range and size of the school population limit the range of adaptation options to priority hazards?
 [YES = 1; NO = 0] 1 Flooding has been identified as a priority issue faced by the school however, the school's location (in a fairly urban environment and beside a main road) does not significantly limit the ability to adapt to the challenges presently faced.
-Drainage solutions can be engineered to effectively address the flooding concerns. otimate 20.
-Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 Particularly drought caused by increased temperatures and rainfall variability, and flooding caused by more intense rainfall events.
-21. Is the rate of climate change likely to outpace adaptation efforts?
-[YES = 1; NO = 0] 1 Not necessarily as there are available technologies, however cost may be the limiting factor.
+Drainage solutions can be engineered to effectively address the flooding concerns.
+"Temporary" timber structures have been installed to alleviate the issue of overcrowding.
+There do not appear to be any immediate plans in place to replace the temporary structures with permanent concrete structures.
+The principal believes that lack of physical space is a challenge for the school, and that multi-storey structures is a solution to the space limitation. otimate 20.
+Is climate change likely to exacerbate any of the current hazards?[YES = 1; NO = 0] 0 Particularly drought caused by increased temperatures and rainfall variability, and flooding caused by more intense rainfall events 21.
+Is the rate of climate change likely to outpace adaptation efforts?[YES = 1; NO = 0] 1 Not necessarily as there are available technologies, however cost may be the limiting factor.
 Technological 22.
 Technological limits?
 Availability of technological options for adaptation e.g. public address system for warning/early warning; electronic data storage.
 [YES = 1; NO = 0] 1

-TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - MARY E. PIGOTT PRIMARY SCHOOL
+TABLE 5.2: SUMMARY OF ADAPTIVE CAPACITY ANALYSIS - GOLDEN GROVE PRIMARY SCHOOL

-Economic23.
+DETERMINANT INDICATOR SCORE COMMENTS Economic 23.
 Financial barriers?
-E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.
-[YES = 1; NO = 0]0The school is government owned so available funding is limited.Information and Skills24.
-Information or cognitive barriers lindividuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time]?
+E.g. Lack of resources may limit the ability of some schools to afford proposed adaptation mechanisms.[YES = 1; NO = 0] 0 The school is government owned so available funding is limited.
+The School however undertakes its own fundraising activities.
+Information and Skills 24.
+Information or cognitive barriers (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
 E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-[YES = 1; NO = 0]0 DETERMINANT INDICATOR SCORE COMMENTS Information(individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
-E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-Economic resources may limit the ability of some schools to afford proposed adaptation mechanisms.
-0 (individuals tend to prioritize the risks they face, focusing on those they consider - rightly or wrongly - to be the most significant to them at that point in time)?
-E.g. concern about one type of risk is heightened while worry about other risks decreases; lack of experience of climate-related events inhibits adequate responses.
-0 TOTAL 11 MODERATE TOTAL 11 MODERATE
+[YES = 1; NO = 0] 0 TOTAL 12 MODERATE